f5devcentral/f5-big-iq-lab/docs/class3/module1/module1.rst

   :align: center
   :scale: 40%

-**locust.io: Load testing tool**
+**Traffic Generation**

+The Ubuntu Jump-host in the lab environment has multiple cron jobs that are generating traffic that populates the Monitoring tab and Application dashboard in BIG-IQ.

-Now, let's use locust.io, an open source load testing tool, to generate some HTTP traffic from multiple users.
+This lab also includes an open source load testing tool called locust.io which can be used to generate HTTP traffic from multiple users.

+Let's try to use it!

-Click on the *Locust* button on the system *Ubuntu Lamp Server* in lab environment.
+Click on the *Locust* button on the system *Ubuntu Lamp Server* in the lab environment.

 Enter the following options:
   - Number of total user: ``50``